-Despite looking, most parents told us they were not able to find a suitable wheelchair baby carrier.
+- Despite looking, most parents told us they were not able to find a suitable pushchair for use with a wheelchair.

-Although being a parent and a wheelchair user is not a unique situation; the level of demand for a wheelchair baby carrier is currently perceived as too low to be of interest to either commercial wheelchair or baby buggy manufacturers.
+Although being a parent and a manual wheelchair user is not a unique situation, the level of demand for a pushchair for wheelchair users is currently perceived as too low to be of interest to either commercial wheelchair or baby buggy manufacturers.

 Design and development